openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 This table uses key-value pairs to store metadata about a specific student's involvement in a specific course.
-For example, for a course that assigns students to groups randomly for A/B testing, a row in this table identifies the student's assignment to a partition and group.
+For example, for a course that assigns students to groups randomly for content experiments, a row in this table identifies the student's assignment to a partition and group.

 **History**: Added 7 Mar 2014.